How to Go From Nurse to Doctor: The Path From RN to MD

 Other Career Advancement Options for Nurses

-CRNA programs are typically three years and require a doctorate, while NP programs can be completed in two years if done full time.
-Furthermore, registered nurses are still able to work while attending these programs, whereas they cannot work while in medical school.
-Additionally, because NP and CRNA programs are seen as career advancements by hospitals, tuition reimbursement may be an option.
+CRNA programs typically last three years and require a doctorate, while NP programs can be completed in two years if done full time.
+Furthermore, registered nurses can still work while attending these programs, whereas they cannot work while in medical school.
+Additionally, because NP and CRNA programs are considered career advancements by hospitals, tuition reimbursement may be an option.
 Medical school would not qualify.

-Becoming a MD does have its advantages and it is understandable why some nurses want to further their career in this way.
+Becoming an MD has its advantages, and it is understandable why some nurses want to further their careers this way.
 The best advice for anyone considering this path is to have a frank, open conversation with others in the medical field and determine if the length of school, associated financial responsibilities, and change in lifestyle will ultimately be worth it.

 FAQs